What makes a masterpiece?

 For example, look closely at Frans Hals’ serrated brushstrokes on the sleeve of the Portrait of a Man, 1630, and see how they convey a sense of movement creating the shimmering effect of light on black satin.
 Rembrandt uses fine lines scratched with the back of a brush to etch time into the wrinkled skin of Griet Jans and Jan Rijcksen in his ‘The Shipbuilder and his Wife’, 1633.
 He uses the same technique in his Portrait of Agatha Bas, 1641, to give the impression of soft downy hairs around his subject’s temple.

-Jan Steen, A Woman at her Toilet, 1663.
+Frans Hals, Portrait of a Man, 1630.
 Royal Collection Trust / © Her Majesty Queen Elizabeth II 2021.

 The exhibition also explores 200 years of Italian painting, including works by Titian, Lotto, and Canaletto.
 Journey through expressive landscapes, from the cataclysmic storm in Gaspard Dughet’s Seascape with Jonah and the Whale, c.1654, to the unruffled stillness and hazy, diffused light of Claude Lorrain’s Harbour Scene at Sunset, 1643.
 In The Bacino di San Marco on Ascension Day, c.1733–4, Canaletto is at his most recognisable, and the rowers heaving their oars transport the viewer to the lively festival celebrating Venice’s marriage to the sea.